-Across Ohio, in 2019, the average cost of assisted living is $4,278 / month.
-This cost per month is just over the average cost of assisted living nationwide, which is $4,000 / month.
-However, certain areas of Ohio average even higher monthly costs, which include Akron, Mansfield, Dayton, and the Cincinnati-Middletown-Wilmington area.
-Residents in these areas should expect to pay an additional $252 - $1,022 / month for assisted living care.
-The least expensive areas of Ohio in which to receive care are Springfield, Youngstown, Cleveland, and Canton.
-Care recipients in these areas can expect to pay between $479 - $1,185 less each month than the national average for assisted living care.
+Across Ohio, in 2022, per Genworth’s Cost of Care Survey, the average cost of assisted living is $4,635 a month.
+This monthly cost is just over the average cost of assisted living nationwide, which is $4,500 a month.
+However, certain areas of Ohio average even higher monthly costs, which include Akron, Cleveland and Canton.
+Residents in these areas should expect to pay approximately $300 more a month for assisted living care.
+The least expensive areas of Ohio in which to receive care are Columbus and Dayton.
+Care recipients in these areas can expect to pay between $385 – $550 less each month than the statewide average for assisted living care.

-In 2019, the hourly average rate for non-Medical home care (sometimes called homemaker services) is $21.00.
-This is just slightly up from 2018.
-Hourly fees in the most and least expensive areas of Ohio only vary by approximately ten percent.
-The urban centers of Columbus, Cincinnati, Cleveland, Toledo, and Dayton being the most expensive ($21.00 - $23.00 / hour), and the rural areas around Mansfield, Youngstown, Canton, and Akron are the least costly ($19.00 - $20.00 / hour).
+In 2022, according to the 2021 Genworth Cost of Care Survey, the hourly average rate for non-Medical home care (sometimes called homemaker services) is $26.
+This is an approximate 9.5% increase from 2021.
+Hourly fees in the most and least expensive areas of Ohio vary by approximately 20%.
+The urban areas are the most expensive ($28.50 – $29.50 / hour), and the rural areas are the least costly ($22.50 – $24 / hour).

 Adult day care is also relevant to elderly individuals living at home.
-With a statewide average of $61 / day in 2019, this is one of the most affordable ways to receive eldercare services.
-Contrary to assisted living where the state average is just above the national average, adult day care in Ohio is well below the national average of $72 / day.
-Adult day care is even less expensive in the areas of Canton, Toledo, Springfield, and Mansfield, where it can be found for as little as $58 / day.
-In Columbus and Cincinnati, the cost is closer to $72 / day.
+With a statewide average of $80 a day in 2022 (per Genworth’s Cost of Care Survey 2021), this is one of the most affordable ways to receive eldercare services.
+Contrary to assisted living where the state average is just above the national average, adult day care in Ohio is on par with the national average of $78 / day.
+Adult day care is even less expensive in Canton, where it can be found for as little as between $64 a day.
+In Toledo and Youngstown, the cost is closer to $99 – $85 a day.

 Medicaid Program Explanation

 Medicaid evaluates applicants’ financial holdings, including their monthly income and total countable resources.
-In 2019, the monthly income of a single applicant for long-term care Medicaid or waivers cannot be greater than $2,313 / month.
+In 2022, the monthly income of a single applicant for long-term care Medicaid or waivers cannot be greater than $2,523 a month.
 This amount is equivalent to 300% of the Federal Benefit Rate (FBR).
-For a single applicant, the countable resource limit in Ohio is $2,000, though one’s home, limited to an equity value of $585,000, a vehicle, and other personal objects are exempt from this limit.
+For a single applicant, the countable resource limit in Ohio is $2,000.
+However, one’s home, limited to an equity interest value of $636,000 (if the applicant lives in the home or intends to return to the home), a vehicle, and other personal objects are exempt from this limit.

 Free assistance is available to help one determine their Medicaid eligibility and also to help with the preparation of paperwork.
 If a family is uncertain about their loved one’s eligibility, or if an applicant is over the income and / or asset limit(s), it is recommended they contact a Medicaid expert.

-Ohio, unfortunately offers few programs that provide direct, non-Medicaid, financial assistance for care as many other states do.
+Unfortunately, Ohio offers few programs that provide direct, non-Medicaid, financial assistance for care, as many other states do.
 However, there is one such program worth mentioning.

-The Ohio Elderly Services Program (ESP) provides in-home personal care and homemaker services.
-Other benefits include medical transportation, durable medical equipment, personal emergency response systems, adult day care, meal delivery, and respite care.
+The Ohio Elderly Services Program provides in-home personal care and homemaker services.
+Other benefits include medical / non-medical transportation, durable medical equipment, personal emergency response systems, adult day care, meal delivery, and respite care.

-There is also a Residential State Supplement (RSS) program, which is provided by the Ohio Department of Mental Health.
-RSS provides financial assistance towards the cost of adult group homes, adult foster care, and assisted living.
+This program is provided by the Ohio Department of Mental Health.
+RSS provides financial assistance toward the cost of adult group homes, adult foster care, and assisted living.
 Personal care assistance, medication monitoring, and recreational activities may also be provided in the residential setting.
 In order to be eligible, one must be enrolled in Medicaid.

-The state also offers several programs intended to help low-income, elderly residents to remain living in their homes.
-Some programs provide in-home assistance, while other programs reduce the recipients overall living expenses, which then frees up dollars that can be applied towards care services.
+The state also offers several programs intended to help low-income, elderly residents remain living in their homes.
+Some programs provide in-home assistance, while other programs reduce the recipient’s overall living expenses, which then frees up money that can be applied toward care services.

 In addition to the state specific options that help pay for care, there are many non-profit and federal options.
 Use our Resource Locator Tool to find other programs that help pay for or reduce the cost of care.
-There are also programs that help veterans with assisted living and there are eldercare loans available in Ohio.
+There are also programs that help veterans with assisted living, as well as eldercare loans.

-For more information about the costs and resources available in Ohio cities, click on the links below.
+For more information about the costs and resources available in Ohio cities, click on a link below.